vaskozl/minilb/README.md

       value: "80"
 ```

-There are a few other limitations:
+There are other things which you should consider:

 * The upstream needs to respect the short TTLs of the `minilb` response
 * Some apps do DNS lookups only once and cache the results indefinitely.

 ## Is `minilb` production ready?

 No, it's still very new and experimental, but you may use it for small setups such as in your homelab.